juliomrqz/nativescript-vibrate/README.md

 var vibrator = require( "./node_modules/nativescript-vibrate/vibrate" );
 ```

-After you have a reference to the module you can then call its `vibration(milliseconds)` methods.
-For example, the code below turns your device's flashlight on:
+After you have a reference to the module you can then call its `vibration(milliseconds)` method.

 ```js
 // my-page.js